AmirFaridi-2002/UTM/README.md

 # UTM
-A simple implementation of Univarsal Turing Machine
+A simple implementation of Universal Turing Machine